CATALYST

 Discovering Teen Rex

-Fossil preparator Alex Polich exposes the fossil specimen in the Teen Rex Prep Lab at the Denver Museum of Nature & Science.
+Fossil preparator Alex Polich exposes a fossil specimen in the Teen Rex Prep Lab at the Denver Museum of Nature & Science.
 (Photo/ Rick Wicker)

 Get up close with history in the making!
-Come see an extremely rare adolescent T. rex fossil — one of only a handful ever found worldwide.
-Also, get you can catch a glimpse of an incredible dinosaur bone that we found in the Museum parking lot!
+Come see an extremely rare, totally complete triceratops fossil get uncovered in real-time.
+Also, get you can catch a glimpse of an incredible dinosaur bone that we found in the Museum parking lot and the famous Teen Rex fossil!

 This exhibition, free with general admission, is best when paired with the documentary "T. Rex 3D," which is now showing on our giant screen Infinity Theater.